 This exhortation to have “confidence” will result in “great reward.”
 There is a great and rich reward in eternity for persevering in one’s faith during trials.
 God Himself is also our “great reward.”
 This reward is not because we maintain our confidence; rather, it is the retaining of the confidence that allows us to receive God’s promises.

 Persistent faith in God is the condition for receiving eternal reward.

 Our confidence in God is the condition for receiving a great reward.
-God’s will may include reversals, setbacks and pain.
-The believers who copes with these issues with confidence is a Christian that is rewardable.
+God’s will may include reversals, setbacks, and pain.
+The believer who copes with these issues with confidence is a Christian that is rewardable.